-How do leaders of one of the largest privately held companies in the United States manage the changes in mission, values, governance, and strategies that come with engaging a new CEO?
+How leaders of one of the largest privately held companies in the United States managed the changes in mission, values, governance, and strategies that come with engaging a new CEO?

-How does a new CEO work with the board and new executive staff to bring together 85 separate companies while still honoring the legacy of the past?
+How a new CEO worked with the board and new executive staff to bring together 85 separate companies while still honoring the legacy of the past?

-What are the keys to identifying and closing on strategic acquisitions that double the size of your organization?
+What were the keys to identifying and closing on strategic acquisitions that double the size of your organization?

-Who are the key stakeholders in such a vast enterprise, and what approaches work best to keep the business focused during a corporate transformation?
+Who are the key stakeholders in such a vast enterprise, and what approaches worked best to keep the business focused during a corporate transformation?

-This program will be of special interest to board members, CEOs, and CFOs.
-We hope you can join us for what promises to be a thought-provoking discussion.
+This program was of special interest to board members, CEOs, and CFOs.

 Please note the change in location for this event!